Heritage Projects

 You can read a sample application that successfully received funding for inspiration, and view a list of last year’s recipients on our Awardees page.

-As you work on your application, you may choose to work offline in a document.
-This application worksheet can be used as a tool as you work.
+As you work on your application, this application worksheet can be used as a tool as you work offline or to collaborate with your project partners.
 It includes helpful tips and space to draft your responses.

 Click to download the worksheet: Word | PDF